 Why we don’t merge duplicates

 When duplicates occur, we don’t actively merge them.
-The reason for this is because every individual policy document will have its own ‘story’ in regards to it’s reach and visibility.
+The reason for this is because every individual policy document will have its own ‘story’ in regards to its reach and visibility.

 Managing duplicates